amsehili/auditok/quickstart.rst

 interests you are audio regions made up of a sequence of "noisy" windows (whatever kind of noise: speech, baby cry, laughter, etc.).

-The most important component of `auditok` is the `StreamTokenizer` class.
+The most important component of `auditok` is the `auditok.core.StreamTokenizer` class.
 An instance of this class encapsulates a `DataValidator` and can be configured to detect the desired regions from a stream.
-The `auditok.core.StreamTokenizer.tokenize` method accepts a `DataSource` object that has a `read` method.
+The `StreamTokenizer.tokenize` method accepts a `DataSource` object that has a `read` method.
 Read data can be of any type accepted by the `validator`.